naysaalex/fitforge/README.md

 - Users can only read and write their own Firestore data (enforced by security rules)
 - Firebase API key is restricted to your GitHub Pages domain
-- Claude and Pexels API keys are stored in each user's private Firestore document
+- Claude API keys are stored in each user's private Firestore document
 - No analytics or tracking